serbod/dataport/README.md

 Asynchronous wrapper around Synapse TBlockSocket.

 When using UDP, remember, that it not session protocol, data delivery and correct order not guaranteed.
-To start receive tde data, you must send empty packet to remote side, it tell remote side return address.
+To start receive data, you must send empty packet to remote side, it tell remote side return address.

+From version 1.0.3 multiple DataPortIP instances uses common socket reader with single thread.
+It allow open thousands IP connections without performance losses.

 Properties: